mbernste/nfat-multi-map-reads-analysis/README.md

 - human_transcriptome: The path to the human transcriptome FASTA file
 - mouse_transcriptome: The path to the mouse transcriptome FASTA file
 - human_raw_data: The path to the human raw reads FASTQ files
 - mouse_raw_data: The path to the mouse raw reads FASTQ files
+- transcript_files: The path to the directory 'transcripts_data', included in this repository.
+This directory stores the viral transcript sequences.
 - output: The path to where all output should be written

 To run the pipeline, run the following command from the project directory: